mrcavalcanti/mosaicoo/GOVERNANCE.md

   - tutorials
   - worldmap-panel

-- **The Grafana project**: The sum of all activities performed under this governance, concerning one or more repositories or the community.
+- **The Mosaicoo project**: The sum of all activities performed under this governance, concerning one or more repositories or the community.

 ## Values

-The Grafana developers and community are expected to follow the values defined in the Grafana Code of Conduct.
-Furthermore, the Grafana community strives for kindness, giving feedback effectively, and building a welcoming environment.
-The Grafana developers generally decide by consensus and only resort to conflict resolution by a majority vote if consensus cannot be reached.
+The Mosaicoo developers and community are expected to follow the values defined in the Mosaicoo Code of Conduct.
+Furthermore, the Mosaicoo community strives for kindness, giving feedback effectively, and building a welcoming environment.
+The Mosaicoo developers generally decide by consensus and only resort to conflict resolution by a majority vote if consensus cannot be reached.

 ## Projects

 Each project must have a [`MAINTAINERS.md`][maintainers] file with at least one maintainer.
 Where a project has a release process, access and documentation should be such that more than one person can perform a release.
-Releases should be announced on the Grafana Labs blog.
+Releases should be announced on the Mosaicoo Labs blog.
 Any new projects should be first proposed on the [team mailing list][team] following the voting procedures listed below.

 ## Decision making

 ### Team members

-Team member status may be given to those who have made ongoing contributions to the Grafana project for at least 3 months.
+Team member status may be given to those who have made ongoing contributions to the Mosaicoo project for at least 3 months.
 This is usually in the form of code improvements and/or notable work on documentation, but organizing events or user support could also be taken into account.

 New members may be proposed by any existing member by email to [grafana-team][team].
 It is highly desirable to reach consensus about acceptance of a new member.
 However, the proposal is ultimately voted on by a formal [supermajority vote](#supermajority-vote).